Justin-Insight/mymindteam.com/content/our-team/_index.md

     clinician today.
   body: >-
     Whether you need professional neurodivergent testing or treatment, our team is here to help.
-Complete our short questionnaire and we'll handle the rest\!
+Complete our brief questionnaire, and we'll handle the rest\!&nbsp;
   button:
     enabled: true
     button_url: /get-started/